 - Purpose and need of valve diffuser

-- How diffuser helps for noise reduction?
+- How does a diffuser help with noise reduction?

-- Working method of diffuser.
+- The working method of a diffuser.

 Featured Post: Difference between PSV and PRV (PSV vs PRV)

-What is a disc valve diffuser?
+What is Control valve disc diffuser?

 Diffusers are normally made from ASTM 304 or 316 stainless steel plates.
 Usually, resistance plates are added downstream of the control valve to absorb 85% of the required pressure drop.
 This is done by creating back pressure on the valve to allow the control valve to operate within its most efficient range.